jlevy/og-equity-compensation/README.md

 are very low.

-🄳 The catastrophic scenario where exercising ISOs triggers a large AMT bill, with no ability to sell the stock to pay taxes, is called the **AMT trap**.
+🄳 The catastrophic scenario where exercising ISOs triggers a large AMT bill, with no ability to sell the stock to pay taxes, is sometimes called the **AMT trap**.
 This [🔑infamous](https://medium.com/@barryjk/the-tax-law-that-is-unintentionally-hammering-silicon-valley-employees-894a7b54ba8a) [problem](https://www.nceo.org/articles/stock-options-alternative-minimum-tax-amt) has trapped many employees and